TailTag/server/README.md

 # Server Config for TailTag

-Contains compose files, and more for TailTag!
+Contains compose & config files, and more for TailTag!

 ## Very WIP, little to no support & docs.